livingxdead/hashima-islands-missions/README.md

 # hashima-islands-missions
-Simple and fixed mission files for the DayZ map Hashima Islands
+Mission files for the DayZ map Hashima Islands

-- Fixed Crashing
-- Fixed Weather
+These mission files are much simpler versions for server owners and with the crash fixes.